-- o The present 14 brackets would be replaced by just three: 15%, 25%, and 35%.
-The maximum corporate rate would drop to 33% (with graduated rates for small business). - o The plan as a whole would shift the tax burden away from working people and toward businesses that have a lot of income but haven't paid their share of tax.
-Total taxes paid by individuals would drop 7 percent, while corporate tax payments would rise about 9 percent. - Distributional Offset.
+- Distributional Offset.
 Under the Reagan plan, families with incomes of \$10,000 or less would get a 35.5% tax cut; \$10,000 to \$15,000, a 22.8% tax cut; \$15,000 to \$20,000, a 13.5% tax cut; \$20,000 to \$30,000, an 8.7% tax cut; \$30,000 to \$50,000, a 6.6% tax cut; \$50,000 to \$100,000, a 4.2% tax cut; \$100,000 to \$200,000, a 4.1% tax cut; and \$200,000 or more, a 10.7% tax cut (the larger-than-average break for the top income group results from the lower top rate of 35% and the lower top capital gain tax rate of 17.5%). - Return Free System.
 Under the Reagan plan, only 33% of taxpayers are expected to itemize.
 In addition, more than half of all taxpayers would be able to get their tax bill or refund without filing a return (if they so choose). - Protection for Low Income.
 The plan would remove from the tax rolls virtually all families, married couples, single heads of households, and older Americans at or below the poverty line.
 This would result from the combination of increasing the personal exemption, zero bracket, earned income credit, and the new consolidated credit for the blind, elderly, and disabled. - Indexing Protection.
 The plan retains the indexing protection for rate brackets, the personal exemption, and the zero bracket which we pioneered in 1981.
 Most plans that claim to do more for middle incomes (like Bradley-Gephardt) do not protect taxpayers against inflation and would do less for them in the long run.
 President Reagan also expands the indexing concept to the earned income credit, protecting the working poor, to depreciation and to capital gains (in 1991).

-- Business and Growth.
-President Reagan proposes a system of business taxation that is more neutral and will reduce tax-motivated distortions that skew economic decisions.
+- Of business taxation that is more neutral and will reduce tax-motivated distortions that skew economic decisions.
 Repealing the ITC and revising depreciation schedules mean greater neutrality among different investment categories.
-Other changes that will limit economic distortions include limiting real estate tax breaks to the amount at risk, and tightening the minimum tax with regard to oil and gas tax breaks (intangible drilling costs). - o Issues to Watch.
-Congress will give the President's plan a very close look, and no doubt many Nembers will have particular changes they want to propose.
+Other changes that will limit economic distortions include limiting real estate tax breaks to the amount at risk, and tightening the minimum tax with regard to oil and gas tax breaks (intangible drilling costs). - Issues to Watch.
+Congress will give the President's plan a very close look, and no doubt many Members will have particular changes they want to propose.
 In particular, there will be focus on: